mitar/meteor-iclicker/base-station/README.md

 * pyusb
 * pyddp

 USB communication works stable on a 1-CPU machine.
 Probably issues with threading.
+Symptoms are clock not updating every second and polling not really opening despite all initialization commands finishing correctly.

 Usage
 -----